MarvinMarjan/riv/doc/language/error_codes.md

 ### *200*: Expression expected

 Error caused when a location expecting an expression doesn't receive it.

+`print ;`